-Ref number Setting Description 1 Displays the Open window in order to recall setup files, acquisition data files, or trace files.
-2 Opens the Save As dialog in order to save setup files, pictures (screen captures), acquisition data files, or export measurement settings or acquisition data.
-3 Undo / Redo Undoes or redoes the previous edit to a display or measurement settings, a preset, or a measurement change.
+Ref number Setting Description 1 Recall Displays the Open window in order to recall setup files, acquisition data files, or trace files.
+2 Save Opens the Save As dialog in order to save setup files, pictures (screen captures), acquisition data files, or export measurement settings.
+3 Undo/Redo Undoes or redoes the previous edit to a display or measurement settings, a preset, or a measurement change.
 4 Displays Opens the Select Displays dialog box so that you can select measurement displays.
-5 Markers Opens or closes the Marker toolbar at the bottom of the window.
-6 Settings Opens the Settings control panel for the selected display.
+5 Settings Opens the Settings control panel for the selected display.
 Each display has its own control panel.
+6 Trigger Opens the Trigger control panel so that you can define the instrument trigger settings.